-In accordance with Government Auditing Standards issued by the Comptroller General of the United States; and OMB Bulletin No. 22-01, Audit Requirements for Federal Financial Statements, we have audited CPF's financial statements.
-CPF's financial statements comprise the balance sheets as of September 30, 2022, and 2021; the related statements of net cost, changes in
+In accordance with Government Auditing Standards issued by the Comptroller General of the United States; and OMB Bulletin No. 24-01, Audit Requirements for Federal Financial Statements, we have audited CPF's financial statements.
+CPF's financial statements comprise the balance sheets as of September 30, 2023, and 2022; the related statements of net cost, changes in net position, and budgetary resources for the fiscal years then ended; and the related notes to the financial statements.
+In our opinion, CPF's financial statements present fairly, in all material respects, CPF's financial position as of September 30, 2023, and 2022, and its net cost of operations, changes in net position,

-&lt;sup>1 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+1 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.

-&lt;sup>2 Other information consists of information included with the financial statements other than the auditor's report.
+2 Other information consists of information included with the financial statements other than the auditor's report.